PowerShell/Community-Blog/Posts/2021/02/Article.0001.ChangeDriveLetter.md

 SystemVolume                     Boolean {read}
 ```

-In this list, you see each property of the Win32_Volume WMI class, the data type of the property and qualifiers.
+In this list, you see each property of the **Win32_Volume** WMI class, the data type of the property and qualifiers.
 Qualifiers tell you more about the property - in particular whether a given property is read-only or read-write.
-The PageFilePresent property tells whether a given volume contains a WIndows paging file.
+The **PageFilePresent** property tells whether a given volume contains a Windows paging file.
 This property can not be changed using the CIM cmdlets.
 The DriveLetter and Label properties, on the other hand, are ones you can update.
 Let's look at how you can change those properties.